Overview

 LEG

-Day 1 — 6: That Bit With The Vines & The Volcanoes - Wellington to Taumarunui
+Day 1 - 7: That Bit With The Vines & The Volcanoes - Wellington to Ohakune

 Day 1

-Meet in Wellington and have the first night at the hostel included before our Northern journey.
+Meet in Wellington and make the most of your first night at the centrally located hostel in our vibrant capital city, before our departure to the South Island tomorrow.

 Wellington is a compact city based around a large working harbour that is home to a mix of culture, history, nature and cuisine.
 It has a particularly vibrant coffee and craft beer scene.